Sean99Johnson/mixedMessagesPortfolioProject/README.md

 # Mixed Messages Portfolio Project

 ### Description
-The purpose of this project is to compelte the Codecademy Mixed Messages Portfolio Project.
+The purpose of this project is to complete the Codecademy Mixed Messages Portfolio Project.

 ### Features
 This project will create a program that outputs a new, randomized, message everytime someone runs the program.